Who makes the best mobile browser? We’ll compare mobile versions of Firefox, Chrome, Edge, Safari, and Opera to find out.

 |Dashboard to review blocked trackers|

 At a minimum, your mobile browser should provide some version of “private browsing mode,” which automatically deletes your history and search history.
-In this area, all seven of the browsers compared here score points.
+In this area, all five of the browsers compared here score points.

 Another mobile feature that should be a given is the ability to prevent websites and companies from tracking your browsing and shopping data — even in normal browsing mode.